\"Writing.Com

 13 Poetic Days of Halloween Contest 2025 Open in new Window.
 (E)

-which honestly was a big challenge for me considering my schedule, and again I hunkered down and did it!
-There's some great poetry to be found this October and the blog earned the following:
+in 2024 which honestly was a big challenge for me considering my schedule, and again I hunkered down and did it!
+Update October 2025: I had so much participating in the challenge last year, I did it again for 2025 and successfully completed it.
+There's some great spooky poetry to be found in October and the blog earned the following merit badges:

 Merit Badge in Halloween